Some of us are too busy to care about the difference between content writing and copywriting.

 All this happens over a long-ass period of time.

-So, you’ve got some clients mooching around on your homepage, great, but now you’ve got to do something with them.
+So, you’ve got some potential clients mooching around on your homepage, great, but now you’ve got to do something with them.

 We need to give those visitors a reason to stay and we absolutely want them to take some kind of action – an action that we have orchestrated.